 Colombia is often over-looked when it comes to travel destinations, due to its violent past.
-However, the country is definitely worth visiting and embracing.
+However, the country has transformed in recent years and is definitely worth visiting and embracing.
 The strength and resilience of its people shows in every city or town you visit!
 The country is absolutely bursting with colour, culture, art and friendly people!
 Not to mention the unbelievable natural scenery and opportunities for adventures.
 From jungle trekking to beach chilling to Andean foothill hiking, this country is not to be missed.

 - Salento – Boasting some of the tallest palm trees in the world, Salento (and adjacent Cocora Valley) are home to beautiful, lush green scenery and astounding views.
 The quaint, colourful town filled with shops and art is a treat to stroll through.
 It’s a great place to use as home base to hike through the wax palm trees and explore the delicious coffee region of Colombia!